-A few years ago an organisation in the United Kingdom called the Archive's Hub was funded by a granting agency called JISC to explore the publishing of archival descriptions as linked data.
-One of the outcomes of this effort was the creation of an XSL stylesheet transforming EAD into RDF/XML.
-The terms used in the stylesheet originate from quite a number of standardized, widely accepted ontologies, and with only the tiniest bit configuration / customization the stylesheet can transform a generic EAD file into valid RDF/XML.
+A few years ago an organization in the United Kingdom called the Archive's Hub was funded by a granting agency called JISC to explore the publishing of archival descriptions as linked data.
+The project was called LOCAH.
+To One of the outcomes of this effort was the creation of an XSL stylesheet (ead2rdf) transforming EAD into RDF/XML.
+The terms used in the stylesheet originate from quite a number of standardized, widely accepted ontologies, and with only the tiniest bit configuration / customization the stylesheet can transform a generic EAD file into valid RDF/XML for use by anybody.
 The resulting XML files can then be made available on a Web server or incorporated into a triple store.
 This goes a long way to publishing archival descriptions as linked data.
 The only additional things needed are a transformation of EAD into HTML and the configuration of a Web server to do content negotiation between the XML and HTML.